alexandrazrmp/system-programming-file-system-simulation/README.md

     (2)write or overwrite the file if it is new or if it is just modified (same operation) or else if there is no specific filename then that arguement should be "ALL" and the two operaions above (1) and (2) are done to all files from the source directory

+fss_script:
+Not fully implemented due to lack of information due to my manager logfile being incomplete.
+Purge and list all are implemented with comments explaining each instruction.

+Other points:
+I have noticed that fss_manager must start with enough workers to parse the config file plus one.
+From then on it has no problem with the limit.
+The queue, i believe, is correct so I have not been able to find what is wrong.